Oogway-Technologies/oogway-pilot/CONTRIBUTING.md

 ## Contributor Focus

 ---

+We incentivize and welcome new ideas.
+We want to make things better, not to clone them.
+We are not a "me too company".
+If you think you have a cool idea, go ahead and discuss it on Discord.
+Even if it seems impossible to implement.
+Indeed, what we are looking for _is_ impossible ideas.
+Those are the ones we consider first because those are the ideas that change things.

 We want to enable a community of contributors to add as much value as possible.
 If you're a potential contributor, we want to make it as frictionless as possible for you to contribute; hopefully, it'll be much easier than the companies/organizations you might be used to.